-When an Arborist or individual with an ISA TRAQ credential assesses a Heritage Tree, they must assess the tree's condition consistent with the ISA risk assessment standards and determine if the hazard can be mitigated without removal.
-They must provide a signed report to the Commissioner or the Commissioner's designee that provides a summary of the site investigation and recommended cost-effective mitigation options.
+When an Arborist assesses a Heritage Tree, they must assess the tree's condition consistent with the International Society of Arboriculture (ISA) risk assessment standards and determine if the hazard can be mitigated without removal.
+They must provide a signed report to the Commissioner or their designee that provides a summary of the site investigation and recommended cost-effective mitigation options.

-If the recommendations include mitigation measures other than removal, they must include the following information within the report:
+If the Arborist recommends mitigation measure other than removal, they must include the following information within the report: